Thailand Beaches 4 Relaxing and Beautiful Thai Beaches by JetSettingFools.com

 Beachfront hotels are fantastic, as they put you mere steps from the shore.
 Unfortunately, they are often out of our price range.
 Instead, we seek more affordable accommodations near the coast.

-We can easily cut our hotel costs in half by simply choosing a hotel that is across the street from the beach rather than right on it.
-However, before booking hotels off the beach, we always check how long the walk is to the sand – and which routes are open to the public (you can’t just cut through most resorts!).
+However, before booking hotels off the beach in Thailand, we always check how long the walk is to the sand – and which routes are open to the public (you can’t just cut through most resorts!).

 Swimming Pool